kaekeshan/garden/content/scribbles/or_application.md

 - when items such as machines, vehicles etc whose efficiency deteriorates with age and constant usage.
 Here increased maintenance or Operational cost can be selected as indicator.
 - Items such as light bulbs, electric motors,radio, Television parts, etc. fail suddenly.
 Here sudden failure is the indication and probability techniques can be used.
-- Existing working staff in a company gradually reduces due to retirement or any other reasons.
+- Existing working staff in a company gradually reduces due to retirement or any other reasons etc.

-etc..

 ### Limitations of Operations research